benjacoblee/mongoDB-notes/README.md

 ###### Basic Shell Commands

     show dbs (shows all databases)
-    use products // a currently connected DB, or implicitly creates one after document insertion db.products.insertOne({name: "A T-shirt"})
+    use products // connects to DB, or implicitly creates one after document insertion db.products.insertOne({name: "A T-shirt"})
     db.products.find() // returns all products since no filter